m-dadej/MarSwitching.jl/docs/src/man/example.md

  regime 2 |   12.798%  |   96.753%  |
 ```

 The model shows that there are 2 regimes of the cyclical relationship.
 The first regime is characterized by significantly negative slope of the Phillips curve.
-This is a regime, which allows should allow policy makers to have some influence on the inflation.
+This is a regime, which should allow policy makers to have some influence on the inflation.
 The second regime is characterized by a very flat Phillips curve, as the coefficient for unemployment is not significantly different than zero.
+The inflation during this regime is also substantially less volatile than otherwise.

 Unfortunately for policy makers, the average duration of the favorable regime is ~8 quarters, while the flat Phillips curve is the dominant regime with the average duration of ~31 quarters.